bluedrop-learning-networks/eslint-config-bluedrop/README.md

 ### eslint-config-bluedrop/config/react

-An extension of `eslint-config-bluedrop` that adds support for mocha.
+An extension of `eslint-config-bluedrop` that adds support for React.

 1. Ensure you have installed the dependencies from General Setup
 1. `npm install --save-dev eslint-plugin-react`